arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 * All security groups changes are applied immediately.
 * Security groups are stateful.
 For example, if you allow the request to come in, automatically responses can go out even if you don't have anything on the outbound section of your security group.
 * You can specify only allow rules, not deny rules.
+* An EC2 instance can be assigned multiple security groups

 ## EBS Volumes & Encrypt Root Device Volume - Lab